Jan Smuts in the South African Republic: The British connection

-Another New Direction
+Another new direction

 In 1895 Chamberlain was serving in a Conservative government, but in 1881 he had been a Liberal serving in Gladstone's Cabinet as President of the Board of Trade.
 Quarrels over Irish Home Rule had led him to split from the party in 1886 and ally himself with the Conservatives.
 Now, finally back in power, he was determined to reverse what he considered to be one of the great mistakes of Gladstone's government – the reversal of the 1877 annexation.

 Chamberlain's role in the Jameson Raid was unclear to contemporary observers.
 He had met with Rhodes's representatives but he had always taken care that any dealings should be done through intermediaries.
 He also made efforts to avoid allowing himself to be told too much – officially, at any rate.
 He managed to survive and keep his position by a combination of back-room deals and deceit.
 These deals included getting Rhodes's agreement to keep silent - in return for which Chamberlain guaranteed that the Royal Charter of the British South Africa Company would not be revoked.
 Chamberlain's chief representative to Rhodes's emissaries, Sir Graham Bower, was induced to claim that he had withheld details of the plot from his chief.
 Before the resulting inquiry, to which Chamberlain was in fact appointed to sit, he proceeded to deny all knowledge of the Raid.

 With his position secure, Chamberlain looked to the future.
 In the aftermath of the Raid, Kruger's popularity had risen considerably, what was more he was now enjoying the support of the broad Afrikaner population, both in the colonies and the republics.
 Chamberlain saw that it would be fatal for Britain to be the instigator of any further action against the Transvaal; public opinion, in Britain as well as in South Africa, would be strongly against any further military adventures.
 Chamberlain resorted to a wait-and-see policy.